HakimTaoufik/PSC/README.md

 ## Work to do
 - Test the curvature based algorithm on bezier curves only (a single one, then multiple).
 - Find a work-around for lines and zero/infinite derivatives in the intersection of lines.
+- Add optimised laws (maybe stochastic ones)
+- Test for all curves provided by Louis-Alexis.